MarkMichon1/BitGlitter-Python/README.md

 `encryption_key=''` optionally encrypts your data with AES-256.
 By default, this is disabled.
 The stream will not be able to be read unless the reader successfully inputs this.

 Arguments `scrypt_N=14`, `scrypt_R=8` and `scrypt_P=1` allow you to customize the parameters of the `scrypt` key derivation function.
 If you're a casual user, you'll never need to touch these (and shouldn't).
 Only change these settings if you're comfortable with cryptography and you know what you're doing!
-It's worth noting `scrypt_N` uses it's argument as 2^n.
+It's worth noting `scrypt_N` uses its argument as 2^n.
 Finally, if you're changing these numbers, they MUST be manually inputted during `read()` otherwise decryption will fail!
 Custom values are deliberately not transmitted in the stream for security reasons.
 Your end users of the stream must know these custom parameters.

 `stream_palette_id='6'` sets the palette used for the payload after the initialization headers,  By default, the 4 bit default color set is used.
 I'll